-In Santiago, the temperature typically varies from 38°F to 86°F over the course of the year, and is rarely below 30°F or above 91°F.
+In Santiago, the summers are long, warm, arid, and clear and the winters are cold and partly cloudy.
+Over the course of the year, the temperature typically varies from 38°F to 86°F and is rarely below 30°F or above 91°F.

 The hot season lasts for 4.0 months, from November 24 to March 23, with an average daily high temperature above 81°F. The hottest day of the year is January 16, with an average high of 86°F and low of 57°F.

 The cool season lasts for 3.3 months, from May 21 to September 1, with an average daily high temperature below 65°F. The coldest day of the year is July 25, with an average low of 38°F and high of 60°F.